-Another guest book idea: Leave a glass bowl with cards (or postcards, if you’re a wanderlusting couple) and pens beside it, with a note asking guests to contribute a favorite memory of you or your partner, a bucket list idea, or a piece of advice for marriage.
+Another guest book idea: Leave a glass bowl with cards (or postcards, if you’re a wanderlust couple) and pens beside it, with a note asking guests to contribute a favorite memory of you or your partner, a bucket list idea, or a piece of marriage advice.

 Whether you're crazy about old-fashioned egg creams, Belgian waffles, or Philly cheese steak, ask your caterer about incorporating your faves into the menu.
 Jackson also suggests replicating the menu from the couple's first date—a "simple salad with French onion soup, followed by steak frites" is guaranteed to bring forth a hit of nostalgia (for the newlyweds, anyway).

-If you two have a favorite libation—you're beer lovers or tequila aficionados—set up a tasting bar with different varieties.
-"Cocktail hour is the right time to include any activities that involve mixing, mingling, and active discussion.
+If you and your partner have a favorite libation—beer lovers or tequila aficionados—set up a tasting bar with different varieties.
+"The cocktail hour is the right time to include any activities that involve mixing, mingling, and active discussion.
 Food and beverage tastings, for example, work well during cocktails," Jackson says.
-"I have organized things like oyster tastings, whiskey tastings, and wine tastings to encourage interaction as well as to fill time if needed for a 'room flip.'"
+"I have organized things like oyster tastings, whiskey tastings, and wine tastings to encourage interaction as well as fill time if needed for a 'room flip.'"

 Love your little fur baby?
 Let him or her inspire your wedding décor.
 One couple dedicated their cocktail hour to Charlie the pug, creating an escort card with his silhouette on it and the phrase, “Life with you is like a walk in the park.”

 Make a Memorable Wedding Exit